-14) IEEE-1394 Headers (Two 8-pin 1394HEAD2/1394HEAD3)
+14) IEEE-1394 Headers (8-pin 1394HEAD2/1394HEAD3)

-These headers support a 1394 serial connector cable set that mounts to the front of a case that has a 1394 connector slot for easy accessibility.
+These headers can support an IEEE-1394 serial cable connector set that mounts to the front of a case for easy accessibility or an IEEE-1394/COM2 combination serial cable connector set (see below) that mounts to a free expansion slot at the back of your case.
 You can also connect 1394-compliant internal fixed-disk drives to these headers.
 NOTE: To use these headers, set Onboard 1394 to Enabled (see 4.7 PNP and PCI Setup)